dpgmediamagazines/django-arctic/docs/reference.md

 String representing the background color of the sidebar, for example '#cccccc', if not provided, a default color will be used.

+## `ARCTIC_SIDEBAR_BACKGROUND_DARK`

+String representing the background color of the sidebar for dark mode, for example '#cccccc', if not provided, a default color will be used.

 ## `ARCTIC_SIDEBAR_COLOR`

 String representing the foreground color of the sidebar, for example '#ffffff', if not provided, a default color will be used.

+## `ARCTIC_SIDEBAR_COLOR_DARK`

+String representing the foreground color of the sidebar for dark mode, for example '#ffffff', if not provided, a default color will be used.

+## `ARCTIC_SIDEBAR_ALT_COLOR`

+String representing the active state÷ text color of the sidebar, for example '#ffffff', if not provided, a default color will be used.

+## `ARCTIC_SIDEBAR_ALT_COLOR_DARK`

+String representing the active state÷ text color of the sidebar for dark mode, for example '#ffffff', if not provided, a default color will be used.

 ## `ARCTIC_SITE_FAVICON`